 Pittsburgh Attorney Christopher Thomas is skilled and experienced at winning assault cases and fighting for charges to be reduced or dropped altogether.

-At SMA Law Group, we will first try to determine if you were charged lawfully.
+At SMT Legal, we will first try to determine if you were charged lawfully.
 We will work with you and listen to you in gathering all evidence and witnesses to prove your innocence or that your actions were not intentional.

 In order to be prosecuted, it has to be proven that you intended to harm the victim and that you were not acting in self-defense.
 We will thoroughly investigate all police reports and evidence to determine if this is a strong defense strategy.

 If you were charged with assaulting a Law Enforcement Officer, there are several defenses that can be applied such as the LEO using excessive force during the arrest or that the arrest was unlawful.

 In order to protect your freedom and your reputation we will work to ensure that you have a strong case to bring before the judge.
-We will use all our legal knowledge and ability to get the best possible outcome for your case.
+We will use all our legal knowledge and the ability to get the best possible outcome for your case.

 Our aggressive and compassionate attorneys are here to guide you through a difficult time.

 Our Criminal Defense Attorney in Pittsburgh, PA Christopher Thomas has years of experience in defending the rights of people in Western Pennsylvania.
 Contact him today.

 Attorney Thomas is here to answer your questions, listen to your situation, explain your rights and offer the best steps to defending your rights and getting your future on track.